 But by no means can they be said (sociologically) to be “mainstream” or representative of the consensus of Christian thought or the entirety of Christianity regarding Noah’s Flood.
 And this is my point.
 Jonathan and many atheists pretend and falsely claim that they do represent that.
 Essentially, they attempt to collapse or reduce all of Christianity to the tiny number who hold to fundamentalism and “hyper-literal” views of biblical exegesis.

-Atheists don’t speak for Christians, and almost never present an honest representation of what the best thinkers in Christianity believe.
+Atheists don’t speak for Christians, and almost never present accurately understand or convey in their critiques what the best thinkers in Christianity believe.
 We Christians speak for ourselves, thank you.
-And we are sick and tired of being misrepresented.
-If the best atheists can do is only battle against caricatures and straw men when they tackle Christianity and the Bible, then I suggest that they need to deeply re-examine their whole anti-theist, anti-Christian “project” and get honest with themselves and everyone else.
+If the best atheists can do is only battle against caricatures and straw men when they tackle Christianity and the Bible, then I suggest that they need to better understand the meaning of good dialogue and debate.

 Practical Matters: Perhaps some of my 4,000+ free online articles (the most comprehensive “one-stop” Catholic apologetics site) or fifty books have helped you (by God’s grace) to decide to become Catholic or to return to the Church, or better understand some doctrines and why we believe them.

 Or you may believe my work is worthy to support for the purpose of apologetics and evangelism in general.
 If so, please seriously consider a much-needed financial contribution.
 I’m always in need of more funds: especially monthly support.
 “The laborer is worthy of his wages” (1 Tim 5:18, NKJV).
 1 December 2021 was my 20th anniversary as a full-time Catholic apologist, and February 2022 marked the 25th anniversary of my blog.